giulioscampos/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ### 1.1 General Information

-The data is regarding an experience on Human Activity Recognition Using Smartphones.
+The data refres to an experience on Human Activity Recognition Using Smartphones.
 This experience was performed by Jorge L. Reyes-Ortiz(a,b), Davide Anguita(a), Alessandro Ghio(a), Luca Oneto(a) and Xavier Parra(b)

 a - Smartlab - Non-Linear Complex Systems Laboratory